Read and rate the best solutions below by giving them a "thumbs up".

 Keeping squirrels from harvesting your apples and pears.
 Puncture a hole in a few aluminum pie plates, tie them singly with twine to the lower branches of your fruit trees.
 The clanging will scare them away.

 This year, we are over-run with squirrels.
 They are even picking green apples off my tree, taking a bite out of them, then tossing them to the ground.
-A late freeze killed most fruits, so I'd like to keep the few apples I have left.
-If anyone has ideas on what to do to deter these pests, I'd appreciate all the help I can get.

 I have tried owls, snakes, moth balls and spray.
 None worked for more than a day.
 Tried the plastic cone around the trunk and they jumped to the top edge and crawled up anyway.

 This year I put "tangle foot", a product that is very sticky and used to keep pigeons off areas.
 Worked great.
 As soon as they jumped to the cone edge and got the adhesive on the front feet, they dropped off the cone and did not come back.
 They were not hurt in any way, but did not like the adhesive.